 Finding Our Families is a must read for anyone in any part of a process related to donor insemination.
 Whether you've just opened the door to an idea about using donor sperm or your donor children are grown, this is a book for you.
 Comprehensive, thoughtful and full hearted, this book addresses the myriad of issues that can arise in donor families.

 It is an inclusive, sensitive map to guide anyone touched by the joys and complexities of donor insemination.
 The authors pull from the amazing anecdotal work Kramer has done, as well as research she's spearheaded in this arena.
-Three cheers for this groundbreaking work and may it reach a professional audience, as well as the families they write about. -Susan Frankel, MFT
+Three cheers for this groundbreaking work and may it reach a professional audience, as well as the families they write about.-Susan Frankel, MFT

 This ground-breaking book affirms what donor-conceived people have been telling us (in media interviews, at seminars and support groups, on blogs and internet forums, etc): they want, need and deserve to be told the truth about their genetic origins and the right to decide for themselves whether to seek contact with their donor and/or half-siblings.
-And thanks to Wendy Kramer's hard work, dedication and innovation in creating the Donor Sibling Registry, many donor-conceived people are now able to "find the other 50% of
+And thanks to Wendy Kramer's hard work, dedication and innovation in creating the Donor Sibling Registry, many donor-conceived people are now able to "find the other 50% of the pieces of the puzzle that make up who I am". - Diane Allen, Co-founder and Executive Director of the Infertility Network, Canada

 Finding Our Families gently stretches us to consider the experiences of all those involved in helping make our families.
 As a psychotherapist, a lesbian, and the mother of a donor-conceived child, I finished this book as a more compassionate and forgiving person.
-There is nothing more powerful than the truth. –Liz Margolies, Founder and Executive Director of the National LGBT Cancer Network
+There is nothing more powerful than the truth.–Liz Margolies, Founder and Executive Director of the National LGBT Cancer Network

 Clearly written and well-organized, this is an indispensable guide for all those who are part of families formed with donated eggs or sperm. -Rene Almeling, Assistant professor of sociology at Yale University and the author of "Sex Cells: The Medical Market for Eggs and Sperm".